MarenS/woodle_backend/readme.md

                         maybeAttendance: if maxNumber > size of attendance : the user will fill in maybeAttendance
                         calendarUri: needed to update or delete an event in my google calendar

-Details: Appointment.java needs description, startDate (old start), endDate, attendance, maybeAttendance, user, maxNumber (int)
+Details: Appointment.java needs description, startDate (old start), endDate, attendance, maybeAttendance, user, maxNumber (int), calendarUri

 Show all appointments